Ritten11/drylab_iGEM2021_ART/README.md

 ## Step 1
 Step 1 is covered in `Subsetting_combinatorial_library.ipynb`.
 In this notebook, a balanced subset is created from a combinatorial library.
-It produces a `Sample_list.csv` where the measured activity is missing.
+It produces a `sample_list.csv` where the measured activity is missing.
+Note that each part-variant is assigned its own index.
+These indices need to be linked to the names of the actual parts using some sort of translation dictionary. `part_names.csv` is used for this purpose.

 ## Step 2
 Step 2 is covered in `Preprocessing_v2.ipynb`.
-This file uses `Sample_list.csv` and raw absorbance measurements from the Alpha-Amylase Assay to connect the samples with their activity measurement.
+This file uses `sample_list.csv` and raw absorbance measurements from the Alpha-Amylase Assay to connect the samples with their activity measurement.
 The raw data used for this is located in the `/data` folder.
 Each 96 well plate is given its own sub-folder where the name of the folder indicates the day at which the measurements were taken.
 On the 5th of October, two measurements were taken and hence there are two folders